So many people have been asking this question, Can you use an inflatable hot tub in winter?

 Not only can you do away with all the hassle of winterizing your Lazy spa, but you also don’t have to worry about taking any special measures to keep it insulated.

-All the plumbing will remain at suitably high temperature, and you don’t have to worry about any freezing over or cold related damage of any kind.
+All the plumbing will remain at a suitably high temperature, and you don’t have to worry about any freezing over or cold-related damage of any kind.

 How Do You Winterize An Inflatable Hot Tub?

 As I believe we have already covered, you can continue to use your inflatable into the winter months if you wish to but you can also winterize it.

 However, we also get that you may instead decide that you don’t want to use it in the winter if you think it will still feel too cold to use without all the work insulating it.